millerj870/millerj870.github.io/_posts/2021-06-23-heatwave-modeling.md

 ---
-title: From the Adjusting Our Expectations Department: A Weather Model Incident
+title: From the Adjusting Our Expectations Department -- A Weather Model Incident
 author: Jason
 layout: post
 date: 2021-06-23